 - T-shirts and shorts are to be worn, but if a chilly night, please consider sweatpants & sweatshirt (limited heat in our wrestling room).
 Please bring a water bottle, and note that there are no locker rooms (and the bathrooms are not in the same building, so try to take care of business prior).
 Guest instructors may include coaches and former collegiate wrestlers.

-- Wrestling shoes encouraged but not required (to keep mats clean, wrestlers must change into the shoes they will wear on the mat after entering the wrestling room wearing “outside shoes”—do not enter wearing your “wrestling shoes”).
+- Wrestling shoes encouraged but not required (to keep mats clean, wrestlers must change into the shoes they will wear on the mat after entering the wrestling room wearing “outside shoes”—please do not enter wearing your “wrestling shoes”).

 Wrestling provides athletes a chance to improve balance, strength, flexibility, self-confidence, mental toughness, fitness, discipline, teamwork and work ethic.
 Unlike many sports, any size or body type can wrestle, as there are weight classes that promote competition against similarly sized opponents.
 For more general information on wrestling, there are numerous websites explaining the basic rules and techniques.

 For more information on this program, please call Dave Nowakowski at 860-705-2629 or email any questions to firstname.lastname@example.org.
 See our Facebook page under “Sunfox Youth Wrestling” Also, a “teamsnap” type group will be established to update parents about any weather cancellations or changes.
 There will NOT be any “group text” formed, as they are terribly annoying.

 Lisbon Youth Wrestling Registration Form—You may either copy and paste the info into an email to email@example.com, or you can print it out and bring it with you to registration night or you can mail it with a check to “Town of Lisbon Recreation”.
 For easier printing, you may wish to use this PDF form link 2022 Sunfox Youth Wrestling